What is an ITIN and Why Do You Need One?

 However, having an ITIN can help non-citizens comply with U.S. tax laws, which can be important for maintaining legal status in the United States.
 It can also enable non-citizens to claim certain tax benefits that they might otherwise not be able to claim.

 NOTE!
-If you have an ITIN that was issued before 2015, it has expired and you should have already received a notice from the IRS to renew it.
-If you haven't used your ITIN on a U.S. federal tax return in the last three years (2020-2022), you will need to renew it.
+If you have an ITIN that was issued before 2015, it has expired and you should have already received a notice from the IRS about the need for ITIN renewal.
+Or, if you haven't used your ITIN on a U.S. federal tax return in the last three years (2020-2022), you will need to renew it.

 Why do I Need an ITIN?